 This week, HSBC became the second international bank in as many months to take a step away from financing in the Tar Sands.

 The bank hinted in press reports last year that it was reviewing its tar sands business.
 Now the London-based bank has come through.
-In a post to its website, the bank quietly revised its "Energy Sector Policy
+In a post to its website, the bank quietly revised its “Energy Sector Policy” to clarify that:

 HSBC has policy restrictions where customers are involved in the principal processes of mining, extraction and upgrading.
 We undertake a balanced analysis of positive and negative impacts to understand whether customers operate in accordance with good practice, focusing on factual data and trends where available.
 Specifically, we analyse: GHG intensity; water usage; land and tailings pond reclamation; the grievance process in place for local communities; and the extent to which a customer discloses standards and performance.